-A tech stack is the selection of technologies used to power every aspect of a product from the back-end to UI/UX.
+A tech stack is the selection of technologies used to power every aspect of a product from the backend.
 It includes hosting and cloud storage.
-Put simply, a tech stack is essentially all the instruments and materials your development team will use to build an app from the ground up.
+Put simply, a tech stack is essential for all the instruments and materials your development team will use to build an app from the ground up.

 Why do tech stacks matter?

 Choosing a tech stack is a strategic decision.
 It has a lasting impact on the entire development lifecycle and even beyond.
 The same tasks can be solved by various technologies, and you need to find the ones that fit your individual needs, i.e. the ones that are effective and cost-efficient.

 If you are unsure what to choose, you can tell us about your project at a free consultation.
 Our Delivery Managers will carefully consider your case and offer the most suitable and profitable solution for the launch and growth of your business.

 Why do tech stacks of other companies matter?

 Not every coding language, cloud storage, framework, or virtual machine is made equal.
 More on the matter, most are designed to address a very specific set of challenges.

 Let’s take a look at Python, for example.
 It is an interpreted, high-level language that, according to its common description, is used for general-purpose programming.
 It’s true to an extent: you can, in theory, code anything you want with it.
 You can use Python to develop a Data Science app, a Web scraping tool, AI, or IoT products.
 It would be much harder to develop a web page’s front-end or a mobile app using Python.

 If you try to use Python to develop things it’s not designed for, you will be spending more time, doing excessive reworks, and investing heavily in third-party tools.
 The entire development process will become problematic for the team and the investors.